Managing Labour Naturally

 - Breathing Techniques

-TENS has a rapidly growing reputation as one of the safest, most effective forms of modern pain control available to women during childbirth.
-The treatment is widely approved and recommended by medical professionals and it allows you to experience a mobile, drug-free labour, with personal control over your pain relief.
+TENS is one of the safest, most effective forms of modern pain control available to women during childbirth.
+The treatment is widely approved and recommended by medical professionals.
+It allows you to experience a mobile, drug-free labour, where you are in control of your pain relief.

 Benefits of Labour TENS